 BEA is developing tools to better capture the effects of fast-changing technologies on the U.S. economy and on global supply chains.
-The project seeks to calculate the digital economy's contribution to U.S. GDP, improve measures of high-tech goods and services, and offer a more complete picture of international trade.
+BEA's work seeks to calculate the digital economy's contribution to U.S. GDP, offer a more nuanced picture of international trade, and improve measures of high-tech goods and services.
 Other goals are to advance research for digital goods and services, the sharing economy and free digital content, and to explore economic measures beyond GDP to better understand Americans' well-being.

 - How do the initial digital economy measures compare with industry economic impact reports and BEA satellite accounts?

 - Can the initial digital economy estimates show how much the digital economy contributed to the overall economy as a percent of GDP?

 - What is gross output by industry and how does it differ from gross domestic product (or value added) by industry?

 - What is a satellite account?

 - How is the digital economy captured in the core statistics currently produced by the Bureau of Economic Analysis (BEA)?

 - How does BEA define the digital economy?

 - What is missing from the digital economy estimates?

 - How are free social media, email, and other ad-supported Internet services included in the BEA digital economy estimates?